In this guide, we will cover how to download historical data from your broker using MetaTrader 4.

 Switch between Currency Pairs/Instruments and time frames to load historical data for each one.
 For the Currency Pair/Instrument, you may select EURGBP, GBPJPY, Gold, etc..
 For the timeframe, you may start with a four-hour time frame and then switch to one hour, 30 minutes, 15 minutes, and so on.
 You can use the Home button for each time frame to quickly load all available data since it is the fastest way to download data.

-Download from the History Center
+Download Data From the History Center (Alternative way)

 This option is often mistaken by some people as the right way to download historical data for your specific broker.
 Downloading historical data from the History Center downloads data from the MetaQuotes and not from the specific broker that you are using.
 But, if you find the data from your broker insufficient, you can download additional data from MetaTrader 4’s History Center.
 It is better than having no data.

-• Navigate to Tools > History Center.
+- Navigate to Tools > History Center.

-• Select the currency pair or instrument.
+- Select the currency pair or instrument.

-• Select the timeframe.
+- Select the timeframe.

-• This will display all the data available for the selected Currency Pair and timeframe.
+- This will display all the data available for the selected Currency Pair and timeframe.
 The screenshot below shows that MetaQuotes has 65,000 records available for EURGBP and M1 timeframe.

-• Click Download.
+- Click Download.
 This data comes from MetaQuotes and not directly from your broker’s servers.
 It might not be broker-specific but can be useful if you need more extensive historical data.

 Verify Data Using an Indicator